BuckShlegeris/BuckShlegeris.github.io/about/index.md

 ## Background

 I grew up in Townsville, Australia.
 After high school, I studied computer science and physics at the Australian National University for two years.
-At the end of 2013, after completing enough courses to get a computer science major, I moved to San Francisco for App Academy.
+At the end of 2013, I moved to San Francisco for App Academy.
 After the nine week course, App Academy offered me a job as a TA.
 I worked there until returning to Australia for university in June.
 You can read an interview I did about App Academy [here](http://80000hours.org/blog/329-interview-with-buck-shlegeris-from-app-academy).
+Somehow I managed to convince ANU that App Academy counted as a semester abroad, so I graduated with just one more semester of university.

 After graduating, I moved back to SF; I worked for PayPal in Scala for most of a year, then left to work at Triplebyte.